bkutil/slow-rainbows/README.md

 in the absence of the headers [1].

-Rainbows includes the Rack middleware that adds these headers, but only when the RACK\_ENV env var is set to 'deployment' or 'development', i.e. not 'production' [2].
+Rainbows includes the Rack middleware that adds these headers, but only when the RACK\_ENV env var is set to 'deployment' or 'development', i.e. not 'production'.

+The online documentation [2] disagrees about this with the `Documentation/rainbows.1.txt` in the official git repo [3].

 Apparently, this is almost a FAQ [3].